*** 20th Anniversary: 2003 to 2023 ***

 OK - I've looked at the long range 2-4 month forecast maps and probabilities but I still don't understand if Western Canada is going to have normal precipitation and warm temps or another drought?
 Interpretation please!

-Barry's Response - I usually start with https://weather.gc.ca/saisons/image_e.html?img=mfe1t_s -- it shows the forecast temperature anomaly over the next 30 days starting on the most recent or upcoming Monday (It's updated on Thursdays).
-You can only tell if they mean above, below or near normal, then the second plot shows the reliability of these forecasts as a percentage of the time these forecasts have been correct.
+Barry's Response - I usually start with https://weather.gc.ca/saisons/image_e.html?img=mfe1t_s -- This shows the forecast temperature anomaly over the next 30 days (it's updated every Thursday).
+It's only possible to tell if they mean above, below or near normal, then the second plot shows the accuracy of these forecasts.

-All temperature plots, as of March 2010, show it being unusually warm in all of BC and Alberta (except Medicine Hat) as well as Northern Saskatchewan and Manitoba over the months of March, April and May.
+Included are the current and next two months.
+The temperature plots in the example show it was unusually warm in BC and Alberta (except Medicine Hat), Northern Saskatchewan, and Manitoba.
 For the same time period, all of BC, Alberta (except Medicine Hat), Saskatchewan and Manitoba are predicted to be unusually dry.

-Medicine Hat should be near normal - which is, guess what, warm and dry (compared to the rest of this region).
+Medicine Hat should be near normal - which means warm and dry (compared to the rest of this region.)

 Search this site for more information now.